taizu-jin/rbap-lang/README.md

 RBAP (Regressive Business Application Programming) is a high-level ( ͡~ ͜ʖ ͡°) programming language based on ABAP programming language by SAP.

-Project contains bytecode compiler & bytecode virtual machine for the language written in RUST.
+Project is written in Rust and contains bytecode compiler & bytecode virtual machine for the language.